Diversity and Inclusion

 Initiatives for Women's Advancement

-Maintaining and promoting a workplace environment in which women play active roles is an important issue for the growth of employees, regardless of gender.
-We are addressing this matter.
-The ratio of female in manager positions in the Company is gradually increasing and stood at 4.9% at the end of fiscal 2021.
-We have set a target of 10% for the future, and are systematically training and promoting the next generation of executives.
+Maintaining and promoting a workplace environment in which women play active roles is an important issue for the growth of all employees, regardless of gender.
+We actively promote the hiring of women, as shown by the ratio of women among new graduates we hire, which has recently been around 40% overall and 20% for technical staff.
+In addition, the ratio of female managers has been steadily increasing, reaching 6.6% in FY2023.
+We have set a target of 10% for the future, and we are systematically training and promoting the next generation of executives.

 Initiatives to Support Balancing Childcare and Nursing Care

 Specifically, we have a childbirth leave system, childcare leave system, shorter working hours system, and nursing care leave systems.
-All applicable female employees take maternity leave and childcare leave, and many male employees take advantage of the paternity leave system when their spouse gives birth.
+All eligible female employees take maternity leave and childcare leave, and many male employees take advantage of the paternity leave system when their partner gives birth.
 In addition, for employees working in the Tokyo metropolitan area, we offer the use of a nanny service to counter the problem of daycare waiting lists.
-We have also introduced a flexible working system, which can be combined with the shorter working hours system for childcare.
+We have also introduced a flexible working system for childcare, which can be combined with the shorter working hours system.

-Most recently in July 2021, we introduced a system that allows employees to take up to two weeks as paid leave of absence after concluding childcare leave, and a system that allows employees to take up to two separate leaves of absence.
-These efforts resulted in a 27.7-point increase in the rate of men taking paternity leave in fiscal 2021 compared to the previous year.
+Most recently, we introduced a system that allows employees to take up to two weeks as paid childcare leave of absence, as well as a system that allows childcare leave to be split across two periods.
+These efforts resulted in 73.9% of eligible male employees taking paternity leave in FY2023.
 We will continue to enhance the system and further encourage male employees to take advantage of it.

 Number of users of the leave system